-A priority of all parties in developing the Irrigation Improvements Rules and the ISAM was to ensure that these rules would not create a disincentive to install irrigation system improvements.
-However, overly-conservative assumptions in the ISAM can have this effect and can also result in over-delivery of Colorado's water resources to Kansas.
-The high-quality data specifically measuring tailwater return flows and farm irrigation efficiency that would be obtained from the Tailwater Study could be used to correct these deficiencies.
 By reducing the deliveries required by Fort Lyon improvements in Compact compliance plans, demands on water supplies to meet delivery obligations will similarly be lessened, and additional water sources will remain available for maximum utilization and beneficial use within Colorado.
-A lower tailwater assumption and increased maximum farm irrigation efficiency factor will also have the benefit of increasing the anticipated transferable yield associated with Fort Lyon shares in the context of other water transfers, such as rotational leasing-fallowing projects.
+A lower assumed tailwater factor and higher assumed maximum irrigation efficiency will also have the benefit of increasing the anticipated transferable yield associated with Fort Lyon shares in the context of other water transfers, such as rotational leasing-fallowing projects.
+The study will also yield high quality data for inclusion in the anticipated Arkansas River Decision Support System and other water management tools to assist in Basin-wide water resource management decisions.